giladaya/very-slow-movie-player/readme.md

 # Very Slow Movie Player

-I was inspired by [this article](https://debugger.medium.com/how-to-build-a-very-slow-movie-player-in-2020-c5745052e4e4) but was put off by the cost.
+I was inspired by [this article](https://debugger.medium.com/how-to-build-a-very-slow-movie-player-in-2020-c5745052e4e4) which was inspired by [that article](https://medium.com/s/story/very-slow-movie-player-499f76c48b62) to build a VSMP.
+However, I was put off by the cost of the hardware used in the original designs.
-Eventually found the LILYGO® TTGO T5-4.7 Inch E-paper ESP32 dev board which was cheap and easy to use, but required settling on a smaller display.
+Eventually found the LILYGO® TTGO T5-4.7 Inch E-paper ESP32 dev board which was cheap and easy to use, at the cost of settling for a smaller display.
 This repo includes the arduino sketch with some supporting info for making your own.

 ![Photo1](photos/front.jpg)